 A vaccine is available to protect against Lyme disease.
 Consider asking about it during your dog’s next visit to the veterinarian since some dogs are at greater risk than others because of lifestyle or geographic location.

 What are the Symptoms of Lyme Disease in Dogs?

-Symptoms of Lyme disease include loss of appetite, swollen and painful joints, fever, lameness and lethargy.
+Lyme disease symptoms include loss of appetite, swollen and painful joints, fever, lameness, and lethargy.

 Can Lyme Disease in Dogs be Cured?

 Most dogs make a full recovery post-treatment with antibiotics.

 How Long Does Lyme Disease Last in Dogs?